 Mental health awareness workshops, webinars or mental health first aid courses are brilliant for this and it’s why I dedicate so much time to causes and signs on my courses because they’re essential tools in helping ourselves and others.

 People don’t like to be kept in the dark about things.
 Even if it doesn’t directly involve their job role, most of us like to be kept in the loop so we can see the bigger picture.
 This is especially true when it comes to managing expectations.
 Does everyone know exactly what the plan is?
 Are they coming back in, sitting down, and carrying on as normal?
 Or is there some kind of process for easing them back in?
 Maybe even a mini induction process?
 Either way, does everyone know this?

-What measures have you got in place in work?
-Do people know about these measures.
+What measures have you got in place at work?
+Do people know about these measures?
 You might assume that everyone knows about PPE, physical barriers and distancing measures, but do they?

 For the sake of an email, a phone call, or a leaflet, it’s worth it to get everyone on the same page and that their individual return is acknowledged.

 Is there anyone trained in COVID safety measures and aware of the steps taken that can field questions?
 Is it one person in the organisation or one per department?
 Is there any kind of focus group to collect and address questions, concerns, and complaints?